 The rider from the south of Portugal feels she still has a lot to learn and achieve in bodyboarding.
 As long she has a sponsor that allows her to be a pro bodyboarder, she will pursue it.

-"Besides that, since 2010, I'm a certified Bowen therapist, an alternative therapy with amazing results in sports injuries, as well as in many other different problems.
-I haven't been working so much with it for the last two years, but I do treat my friends and family regularly," reveals Joana.
+"Besides that, since 2010, I've been a certified Bowen therapist, an alternative therapy with amazing results in sports injuries, as well as in many other different problems," reveals Joana.

 Focus On Your Talent, Not On How Your Body Looks